 Your grant agreement

-The grant agreement lists the partners (the ‘beneficiaries’) and specifies your promotional activities, the duration, the budget, the EU contribution and all rights and obligations.
+The grant agreement lists the project partners (the ‘beneficiaries’) and specifies your project activities, the duration, budget, EU contribution, all rights and obligations.
+You can find a detailed explanation in the Horizon Europe annotated model grant agreement.

-For each grant, there is a project officer at REA who accompanies the consortium as it carries out the promotional programme.
-The coordinator, meanwhile, acts on behalf of the consortium and steers the campaign’s activities.
-As the coordinator, the project officer is your main contact for any matters regarding your grant agreement and reporting on your campaign implementation.
+For each project, there is a project officer at the REA who accompanies the consortium throughout the project implementation.
+If you are a project coordinator, the project officer is your main contact for any matters regarding your grant agreement and reporting on your project implementation.
+As the project coordinator you act on behalf of the consortium and steer the project activities.

-On behalf of the consortium, the coordinator submits all reports, payment requests, proof of deliverables and other documents through the grant management service every 12 months.
-You can access the service through your profile in the Funding and Tenders portal.
+On behalf of the project consortium, the project coordinator submits all reports, payment requests, proof of deliverables and other documents through the grant management service.
+You can access the service through your profile in the Funding & tenders Portal.

 Amendments to the grant agreement

-In some cases, it may be necessary to amend your grant agreement: for example, if changes are needed to ensure the successful implementation of the project.
-In this case, the coordinator submits a request through the Funding and Tender portal’s grant management service.
+In some cases, it might be necessary to amend your grant agreement, for example, if changes are needed for a successful project implementation.
+In these cases, the project coordinator submits a request through the Funding & tender portal’s grant management service.
+Both the beneficiaries and the REA sign the amendment electronically.

-In the Funding and Tenders online manual, you will find an overview of when and how you can request an amendment.
+In the Funding & tenders online manual, you will find an overview of when and how you can request an amendment.